WePay Terms of Service - United States

 5. Our Fees

-WePay charges fees to Merchants using the Service.
-The Platform may also charge fees that are collected by WePay on the Platform's behalf.
-The Bank withholds these fees from payments received by the Merchant.
-WePay also charges Merchants fees for exceptions processing, such as when a Merchant receives a chargeback.
-These fees are netted by the Bank against other funds due to Merchant or debited by the Bank from the Merchant's bank account.
-The Merchant agrees to pay WePay the fees that are posted from time to time by WePay or the Platform that provides the WePay Service (the "Fees").
+WePay charges transaction processing fees to Merchants using the Service.
+WePay also may charge Merchants the following fees for exceptions processing: $15.00 per chargeback (in addition to the amount of the chargeback); $15.00 per ACH return (in addition to the amount of the return); $25.00 research fee (if an Account is deemed abandoned under Section 23 below).
+These foregoing WePay fees and App Fees, if applicable, are netted against other funds due to Merchant or debited from the Merchant's bank account or other payment instrument associated with the Merchant's Account.
+The Merchant agrees to pay the fees for the Service that are posted from time to time by WePay or by the Platform (the "Fees").
 In general, Fees posted by WePay and the Platform are cumulative; however, in case of inconsistency, the Fees posted by the Platform apply.

 Merchants may increase their prices to include the cost of the Fees and disclose these increases to their Purchasers as a "Service Fee".
 Merchants may only do this in compliance with the Operating Regulations.